-7. BENEFICE COMMITMENT TO WORKERS, VOLUNTEERS, THE BENEFICE SAFEGUARDING OFFICER, THE CHILDREN AND VULNERABLE ADULTS ADVOCATE, AND THE PARISH SAFEGUARDING LEAD PERSON.
+7. BENEFICE COMMITMENT TO WORKERS, VOLUNTEERS, THE BENEFICE SAFEGUARDING OFFICER, AND THE BENEFICE SAFEGUARDING LEAD PERSON.

-In adopting this Benefice Safeguarding Policy, the PCC is also committed to the workers, volunteers, the Benefice Safeguarding Officer, the Children's and Vulnerable Adults' Advocate and the Parish Safeguarding Lead Person by:
+In adopting this Benefice Safeguarding Policy, the PCC is also committed to the workers, volunteers and the Benefice Safeguarding Officer by:

-- Giving and enabling appropriate support and training; - Providing clear systems and procedures for dealing with 'Suspicions or Allegations of Abuse or Inappropriate Behaviours Concerning Children, Young People and Vulnerable Adults in the Parish' (See The Parish Churches' policy), and by providing clear systems and procedures for dealing with concerns and/or emergency situations regarding the welfare or wellbeing of children, young people and vulnerable adults in the parish; - Providing clear systems and procedures for the recruitment of workers and volunteers.
-(See The Parish Churches' Safer Recruitment documents); - Maintaining good links with Diocesan and statutory childcare authorities as necessary.
+- Giving and enabling appropriate support and training; - Providing clear systems and procedures for dealing with 'Suspicions or Allegations of Abuse or Inappropriate Behaviours Concerning Children, Young People and Vulnerable Adults in the Parish' (See The Parish Churches' policy), and by providing clear systems and procedures for dealing with concerns and/or emergency situations regarding the welfare or wellbeing of children, young people and vulnerable adults in the benefice; - Providing clear systems and procedures for the recruitment of workers and volunteers.
+(See The Benefice's Safer Recruitment documents); - Maintaining good links with Diocesan and statutory childcare authorities as necessary.